lnfernux/lnfernux.github.io/_posts/2024-10-26-TestYourself-Pt2.md

 In short, you can update this setting doing the following:

-You can disable the use of SSPR for administrator accounts using the Update-MgPolicyAuthorizationPolicy PowerShell cmdlet.
-The -AllowedToUseSspr:$true|$false parameter enables/disables SSPR for administrators.
+> You can disable the use of SSPR for administrator accounts using the `Update-MgPolicyAuthorizationPolicy` PowerShell cmdlet.
+The `-AllowedToUseSspr:$true|$false` parameter enables/disables SSPR for administrators.
 Policy changes to enable or disable SSPR for administrator accounts can take up to 60 minutes to take effect.
+[Source: Microsoft Learn](https://learn.microsoft.com/nb-no/entra/identity/authentication/concept-sspr-policy#administrator-password-policy-differences/?wt.mc_id=SEC-MVP-5005030)

 ```powershell
 Update-MgPolicyAuthorizationPolicy -AllowedToUseSspr:$false